Todaime/popcorn-dataset/README.md

 <img width="1000px" src="images/relation_distribution.png" alt="image_name png" />

-As shown in the previous figures this dataset constitutes a good playground for testing and implementing few-shot learning solutions.
+As shown in the previous figures this dataset is imbalanced both with entities and relations.
+Users may choose to discard low support classes.

 # Benchmark